 Police investigators today located the remains of a 21 year-old woman who is believed to have been murdered February 17.
-The find comes after the confession of her 20 year-old boyfriend in Hong Kong.
+The find comes after her 20 year-old boyfriend confessed to her murder in Hong Kong.

-According to media reports in Taiwan’s Chinese-language press, Chen Tong-jia (陳同佳) confessed to Hong Kong police yesterday evening.
+According to media reports in Taiwan’s Chinese-language press, Chen Tong-jia (陳同佳) confessed to her murder to Hong Kong police yesterday evening.

 Based on information provided by Hong Kong police, police detectives in New Taipei City searched an area of scrub adjacent to a field behind Zhuwei MRT station in Danshui (Tamsui) District overnight, and located a body hidden under twigs and branches.